salamander2/RaspberryPi/Git_setup_notes.md

 `git remote set-url origin git@github.com:salamander2/RaspberryPi` `git remote -v`     #just testing

+#### Add
-* This command will add any files in the directory to the list to be mirrored with the repository.
+This command will add any files in the directory to the list to be mirrored with the repository.
 Any time you create a new file locally, you have to add it.

 `git add *`

+#### Pull
-* This command will get the lastest versions of all of the files on the github repository.
+This command will get the lastest versions of all of the files on the github repository.
 Normally this is the first thing you do.

 `git pull origin master`

+#### Status
-*This command is used to check the status of the added files.*
+This command is used to check the status of the added files.

 `git status -s`

+#### Commit
+This commits your changes (whatever that means!).
+You have to add a message to say what your changes are.
+`git commit`  or `git commit -m 'updated comments'`

+#### Synchronize:
+Send your changed files to the GitHub repository
+`git push origin master`